-May 2, 2006
+May , 2006

 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering of common units.
-The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of common units.
-If the information about the common unit offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.
+The first part is this prospectus supplement, which describes the specific terms of this offering of notes.
+The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of notes.
+If the information about the offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.

 You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 We have not authorized anyone to provide you with additional or different information.
 If anyone provides you with additional, different or inconsistent information, you should not rely on it.
-We are offering to sell the common units, and seeking offers to buy the common units, only in jurisdictions where offers and sales are permitted.
-You should not assume that the information included in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the dates shown in these documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
-Our business, financial condition, results of operations and prospects may have changed since such dates.
+We are offering to sell the notes, and seeking offers to buy the notes, only in jurisdictions where offers and sales are permitted.
+You should not assume that the information we have included in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the dates shown in these documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+Our business, financial condition, results of operations and prospects may have changed since that date.